timescale/docs.timescale.com-content/api.md

 - The view will be automatically refreshed (as outlined under [`refresh_continuous_aggregate`](#refresh_continuous_aggregate)) unless `WITH NO DATA` is given (`WITH DATA` is the default).
-- `SELECT` query should be of the form specified in the syntax above.
+- The `SELECT` query should be of the form specified in the syntax above, which is discussed in the following items.
+- Only a single hypertable can be specified in the `FROM` clause of the `SELECT` query.
+This means that including more hypertables, joins, tables, views, subqueries is not supported.
 - The hypertable used in the `SELECT` may not have [row-level-security policies][postgres-rls] enabled.
--  `GROUP BY` clause must include a time_bucket expression.
+-  The `GROUP BY` clause must include a time_bucket expression.
 The [`time_bucket`](#time_bucket) expression must use the time dimension column of the hypertable.
 - [`time_bucket_gapfill`](#time_bucket_gapfill) is not allowed in continuous